louis-lam1304/JobAdderTest/README.md

 - build models for jobs/candidates
 - build service to connect to jobadder api
 - build api controller to get jobs/candidates from service
-- build repo for jobskillsweight
+- build data repo for jobskillsweight
-  - json file with all the skills on the jobs
+  - static json file with all the skills on the jobs
   - using this json file primarly as a database.
   - allow this file to be read/write
 - build models/controllers/services for jobskillsweight